NIT-Meghalaya/ICEPE-2020/README.md

 - To make the site ready for deployment hit:
   `npm run build:css`

+The website is currently under development and can be viewed [here](https://heuristic-heyrovsky-4ecb0b.netlify.com/)

 Folder Structure for SaSS files:
 7*1 CSS Architecture is used to manage CSS files: